luizlacerdam/luizlacerdam/README.md

 ## Hey, welcome to my profile!

-I'm Luiz Lacerda!
-Engineer currently studying Software Engineering Technician and working as a Full Stack Web Developer.
+I'm Luiz Lacerda, Software Engineer and working as a Full Stack Web Developer.
 Since childhood, I have been developing game servers, exchange student in my youth.

 In 2022 I started in web development deeper where I took courses at Harvard School and at Trybe where I learned many softs and hard skills developing dozens of projects individually and collectively.
 ##